-The Finger Lakes Library System has a 3D printer that’s availab le for the member libraries to borrow for demonstrations or in support of programs and makerspaces.
-Our printer is an Ultimaker2 model which is capable of printing both PLA and ABS plastic.
-This model has the option to be upgraded by adding a second print head which would allow printing with two filament colors simultaneously.
+In 2015, with support of the Friends of Tompkins County Public Library, the Finger Lakes Library System purchased an Ultimaker2 3D printer by Dynamism.
+The printer was used for demonstrations and was available for member libraries to borrow in support of programs and makerspaced.
+The Ultimaker2 model is capable of printing both PLA and ABS plastic and came with the option to be upgraded by adding a second print head which would allow printing with two filaments simultaneously.

 Home and small business printers can range in price from as low $400 to several thousand dollars.
 The Ultimaker2 is $2,500 and is an average price for a printer of its size and capabilities.
 Hobbyists have the option of less expensive models, such as the Printrbot Simple from Adafruit, which retails for $399 but comes in a kit form and requires assembly.